Plotting Shapefiles on a Basemap in Python: endangered species habitat

 Plotting Shapefiles on a Basemap

-Use the plot() function from matplotlib and make the polygon color represent each species:
+Use the plot() function from matplotlib and assign the palette to the species attribute:

 Note that you did not have to call the package to use the function plot().
 Instead, you can name the dataframe which you want to plot, which is gdf_3857 in this case, then plot() and add arguments and supplemental plot structure changes as you go.

-The fig size can be whatever you want.
-10-20 is usually good enough.
-You have finer control over the degree of zoom of the map with the arguments xlim() and ylim(), anyway.
+The figsize can be whatever you want.
+You have finer control over the degree of zoom of the map with the arguments xlim() and ylim().
 These polygons are just floating in space, so lets add a basemap to give us geographical context:

-Notice that I used an argument in the plot function, setting the column = 'comname', which is a column within the gdf_3857 geodataframe that specifies the common name for the species in that row.
+Notice that I used an argument in the plot function, setting the column = 'comname', which specifies the common name for the species in that row.
 This argument sets a unique color to each common name, which will help us tell the difference between each species’ habitat on the map, even if 1 species’ habitat is composed of multiple polygons.

 ctx.add_basemap(crit_hab_polys)

-# Set the axis limits to zoom in on just the lower 48 states, rather than viewing the entire world:
+# Set the axis limits to zoom in on just the lower 48 states

 plt.ylim([2350000,6350000])

-Since the basemap within the contextily package is of the entire world, we need to specify the x-limitations and y-limitations for our map so we can zoom in on the United States to best understand our data.
+Since the extent of the basemap within the contextily package is the entire world, we need to specify the x-limitations and y-limitations for our map so we can zoom in on the United States.
 The default x and y units were in the millions, so I specified my units in millions, too.
 When considering if I should plug in positive or negative values, I considered the way that coordinate reference systems are designed with positive values for North and East, and negative values for South and West.
 I considered that the United States is north of the equator, so I should have positive values for the min and max y.
 As for the magnitude of my values, I simply looked at the map for a starting point and played around with different numbers until I got the view I wanted.

 plt.xlim([-14000000,-6000000])